Yusmeiro Petit: Minor leagues

 In 2003, Petit split the season between the Rookie-Level Kingsport Mets and the Short-Season Brooklyn Cyclones.
 He finished third in the Appalachian League in strikeouts, fourth in strikeouts per nine innings and fifth in ERA.
 Petit also placed second in Appalachian League in fewest bases on balls per nine innings and allowed the second fewest runners per nine innings.
-He was named Pitcher of the Week for the week of July 14 to July 20.
-He was promoted to Brooklyn of the New York–Penn League on August 23.
+He was named Pitcher of the Week for the week of 14 to 20 July.
+He was promoted to Brooklyn of the New York–Penn League on 23 August.
 He recorded 20 strikeouts in 121/3 innings with the Cyclones.

 Petit spent time with the Class-A Capital City Bombers, the Class-A Advanced St. Lucie Mets and the Double-A Binghamton Mets during the 2004 season.
 He finished second among all Minor League pitchers with 200 strikeouts and first in strikeouts per nine innings with a 12.92 clip.
 Petit received the Sterling Organizational Pitcher of the Year Award as top pitcher in the Mets organization.
 He began the season at Capital City of the South Atlantic League where he was selected to the Mid-Season All-Star team.
 He notched 122 strikeouts and walked only 22 walks in 83 innings with the Bombers.
-He was first in the league in wins and strikeouts before he was promoted to St. Lucie of the Florida State League on July 26.
+He was first in the league in wins and strikeouts before he was promoted to St. Lucie of the Florida State League on 26 July.
 He had 62 strikeouts in 441/3 innings with St. Lucie.
-He was soon promoted to Binghamton of the Eastern League on August 28.
-Petit made two starts for Binghamton and fanned 10 batters in seven innings on August 28.
-He pitched 2/3 scoreless innings for the World Team at the 2004 All-Star Futures Game on July 11 in Houston, Texas.
+He was soon promoted to Binghamton of the Eastern League on 28 August.
+Petit made two starts for Binghamton and fanned 10 batters in seven innings on 28 August.
+He pitched 2/3 scoreless innings for the World Team at the 2004 All-Star Futures Game on 11 July in Houston, Texas.
 He was 4–3 with a 2.15 ERA in 11 starts in the Venezuelan Winter League.

 Petit spent time with Binghamton and the Triple-A Norfolk Tides in 2005.
-He went 9–3 with 2.91 ERA in 21 starts at Double-A, then went 0–3 with 9.20 ERA in three starts with Norfolk after being promoted on August 22.
+He went 9–3 with 2.91 ERA in 21 starts at Double-A, then went 0–3 with 9.20 ERA in three starts with Norfolk after being promoted on 22 August.
 He made four starts for the Norfolk Tides, including one in the playoffs against the Toledo Mud Hens.
 He lost all three regular-season starts, allowing 16 runs on 24 hits in 142/3 innings.
 He did however earn a win in the playoff start against Toledo, allowing three earned runs on six hits in eight innings, recording 14 strikeouts.
 He was named to the Eastern League's mid-season All-Star team and finished second in the league in ERA.
 He again pitched in the Venezuelan Winter League, going 5–1 with one save and 2.01 ERA in nine games.

+In November 2005, the Mets traded Petit along with Mike Jacobs and Grant Psomas for Carlos Delgado.